tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 Only the deaf can hear them.

-Nests of them writhed across my town's streets, through layers of salt deposited for a snowstorm that never came.
+Nests of them writhed across my town's streets, through layers of salt deposited for a snowfall that never came.
 They clinked up a storm - twisting and squirming and tangling in on themselves - but the salt never shifted.
 Indirect detection doesn't seem like a viable strategy.

 Want my advice?